-Investors are likely to have lost all their money in Premier New Earth Recycling – now in liquidation.
+Investors are likely to have lost all their money in Premier New Earth Recycling fund – now in liquidation.
 The liquidator is Deloittes and they can’t say much, if anything, about what is happening as they are looking into the possibility of claims against third parties and don’t want to prejudice any possible action.

+Advisers Holborn Assets Dubai are also very quiet on the subject.
 Rather than getting into the nitty gritty of the liquidation of this fund – and the appalling possibility that the investors may very well have lost everything – let us take a good look at the fund itself.

 It is a UCIS.
 Nothing more to say – except: